Fujifilm X-T20 vs Sony A7 II

 It is notable that the A7 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-T20 lacks such a headphone port.

-Both the X-T20 and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the X-T20 and the A7 II have been discontinued, but can regularly be found used on ebay.
 The A7 II was replaced by the Sony A7 III, while the X-T20 was followed by the Fujifilm X-T100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Sony A7 II Manual.
+Further information on the features and operation of the X-T20 and A7 II can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Sony A7 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T20 or the Sony A7 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.